gluster/gluster-block/README.md

 3. From the initiator we login to the exported LUN and play with the block device

 #### Background
-The [SCSI](http://searchstorage.techtarget.com/definition/SCSI) subsystem uses a sort of client-server model.
-The Client/Initiator request IO happen through target which is a storage device.
+The [SCSI](http://searchstorage.techtarget.com/definition/SCSI) subsystem uses a form of client-server model.
+The Client/Initiator request I/O happen through target which is a storage device.
 The SCSI target subsystem enables a computer node to behave as a SCSI storage device, responding to storage requests by other SCSI initiator nodes.

 In simple terms SCSI is a set of standards for physically connecting and transferring data between computers and peripheral devices.